agruen/photo-frame-slideshow-generator/README.md

 1. **Prepare your photos:**
    - Put images in the `photos/` folder
-   - Supported formats: JPG, JPEG, PNG, GIF
+   - Supported formats: JPG, JPEG, PNG
    - Any resolution - automatically resized and cropped

 2. **Configure settings:**